What kind of paper is this?

 What outcomes/conclusions?

-• Efficiency: AEVB converged faster and reached a better lower bound than Wake-Sleep (Figure 2).
-It scaled efficiently to the full MNIST dataset, whereas MCEM was too slow to be applied.
+Efficiency: AEVB converged faster and reached a better lower bound than Wake-Sleep (Figure 2).
+It scaled efficiently to the full MNIST dataset.
+MCEM’s per-datapoint sampling cost made it impractical at full dataset scale, so comparisons were limited to small subsets (Figure 3).

 Reproducibility Details